CDCgov/dibbs-cloud/docs/ce-docs/docs/Self-Service/Foundations/04-container_registry.md

 ![Storage Account Usage](../../assets/cr_usage.png)

 ## Variables
 The following variables are required for this asset.
-They are already defined in the `_vars.tf` file within the `foundations` directory.
+They are already defined in the `_var.tf` file within the `foundations` directory.

 ![Foundation Variables](../../assets/foundation_vars.png)